robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/ListenerInterface.rst

 __ https://github.com/robotframework/robotframework/issues/3296
 __ https://github.com/robotframework/robotframework/issues/5008

+Listener version 3 has separate methods for library keywords, user keywords and all control structures.
+If there is a need to listen to all keyword related events, it is possible to implement `start_keyword` and `end_keyword`.
+In addition to that, `start_body_item` and `end_body_item` can be implemented to get notifications related to all keywords and control structures.
+These higher level listener methods are not called if more specific methods like `start_library_keyword` or `end_if` are implemented.

 Listener methods in the API version 3 are listed in the following table and in the API docs of the optional ListenerV3_ base class.